TOGETHER WE CAN HAVE A POSITIVE IMPACT ON CANCER TREATMENT OUTCOMES

-Initiators of studies include physicians, support staff, pharmaceutical companies, and equipment manufacturers.
+Initiators of studies include national organizations, physicians, support staff, pharmaceutical companies, and equipment manufacturers.

 Patients may be interested in enrolling in a trial because they hope the treatment may help them more than what is customarily available, or they may simply want to contribute to the research effort.

 - When patients are seen in our clinic, they may be approached regarding a trial that may benefit them.